sbb-design-systems/sbb-angular/src/angular/sidebar/sidebar.md

 The sidebar has the ability to capture focus.
 This behavior is turned on for mobile devices and it is off for desktop devices.

-By default the first tabbable element will recieve focus upon open.
+By default the first tabbable element will receive focus upon open.
 If you want a different element to be focused, you can set the `cdkFocusInitial` attribute on it.